 2. Predicting post-release fate using pre-release behavior | Roshan Tailor (The Macaw Society) | Costa Rica

 The Yellow-naped Parrot (Amazona auropalliata) is prized for their impressive vocal abilities.
 The species has suffered declining populations since the 1980s and is currently considered Critically Endangered.
-Rescate Wildlife Rescue Center, Costa Rica’s largest rescue centre has received on average over 50 confiscated A. auropalliata per year between 2019-2022.
-Such numbers can overwhelm rescue centres and thus compel centres to rehabilitate and release these birds.
+Rescate Wildlife Rescue Center, Costa Rica’s largest rescue center has received on average over 50 confiscated A. auropalliata per year between 2019-2022.
+Such numbers can overwhelm rescue centers and thus compel centers to rehabilitate and release these birds.
 However, parrots entering the rehabilitation and release system exhibit diverse histories, where only certain individuals are normally considered suitable for release.
-The objective of this study was to identify behavioural characteristics that correlate with high survival post release.
+The objective of this study was to identify behavioral characteristics that correlate with high survival post-release.
 We observed 46 A. auropalliata for an average of 11.9 hours (SD 4.06 hours) each in pre-release enclosures.
-We recorded flights, vocalisation types, proximity to observers and going to the ground.
+We recorded flights, vocalization types, proximity to observers and going to the ground.
 Flight quality for released birds is clearly crucial, however just 22% of birds with a high flight ability were still detected in the release area after 3-months.
 In addition, 33% of high and 33% of medium ability fliers were recaptured at houses in town within 3-months of release.
 Of the birds that commonly approached observers pre-release, only 17% were still being sighted after 3-months, whilst 42% had been recaptured in town.
-Use of human vocalisation and whether or not birds went to the ground pre-release, did not correlate well with fate post-release.
+Use of human vocalization and whether or not birds went to the ground pre-release, did not correlate well with fate post-release.
 Although the sample size was limited to 46 parrots, these findings suggest that pre-release observations can help predict parrot fate post-release.
 It also identifies parrots approaching human observers as a key problem and suggests that implementing methods to reduce this behaviour may be key to improving release success for Amazona parrots.

 3. Strategies in the reintroduction of Scarlet Macaw (Ara macao) in Los Tuxlas, Veracruz, Mexico | Patricia Escalante (Instituto de Biología, UNAM, México)